Pope calls for new economic model, more ethical markets

-VATICAN CITY Pope Benedict on Friday called for a new economic model and ethical regulations for markets, saying the global financial crisis was proof that capitalism does not protect the weakest members of society.
+VATICAN CITY, Dec 14 Pope Benedict on Friday called for a new economic model and ethical regulations for markets, saying the global financial crisis was proof that capitalism does not protect the weakest members of society.

 He also strongly reaffirmed the Church's opposition to gay marriage, saying heterosexual marriage had an indispensable role in society.